Non et Sic: Don’ts and dos of Protestant Aquinas Scholarship

-To highlight a few examples, John Bolt’s essay, “Doubting Reformational anti-Thomis” gives still further reasons to question the kind of critiques of Thomas issued by late nineteenth and early twentieth-century Neo Calvinists; many of the critiques of which find their way from Kuper through Van Til down to Oliphint.
+To highlight a few examples, John Bolt’s essay, “Doubting Reformational anti-Thomism” gives still further reasons to question the kind of critiques of Thomas issued by late nineteenth and early twentieth-century Neo Calvinists (many of which find their way from Kuper through Van Til down to Oliphint).
 Paul Helm’s essay, “Nature and Grace,” gives a far more fair dealing to Thomas’ conception of it, to the role it played in his theology, as well as to the influence it had on reformed theologians of the early Modern period.

 It seems, then, that Protestants may indeed engage with Aquinas, and with more benefit than merely a more nuanced “historical perspective,” as Oliphint suggests.
-Rather, Thomas has proven in the Reformed tradition to be an important and influential dialogue partner, in much the same way (though, to be sure, not to the same degree) as Augustine has been.
+Rather, Thomas has proven to be an important and influential dialogue partner in the Reformed tradition, in much the same way (though, to be sure, not to the same degree) that Augustine has been.

 I must say that I throw my hat in with the sentiments of Svensson and VanDrunen when they conclude their introduction: “…we believe that serious and accurate engagement with the texts and legacy of Thomas Aquinas can only benefit Protestant intellectual life” (17).